Grand Pro Wrestling: GPW training school

-Established when the promotion first started in 2003, the training school has gone from strength to strength and turned out some of the best wrestlers on the European circuit.
-A long list of names both past and current have come through the training school.
-Most noteworthy perhaps WWE competitor Sam Gradwell (Ricky J. McKenzie).
-Other notable names to have come from the school are: Joey Hayes, Damon Leigh, Danny Hope, CJ Banks, Matthew Brooks, The Island Brothers, Jet Fashion, Ste "Bin" Man, Lana Austin, Dylan Roberts, the Bad Lads and many more.
+Established when the promotion first started in 2003, the training school has produced some of the best wrestlers on the circuit past and present.
+Most noteworthy WWE competitor Sam Gradwell (Ricky J. McKenzie).
+Other names include: Joey Hayes, Damon Leigh, Danny Hope, CJ Banks, Matthew Brooks, The Island Brothers, Joe Blazr, Mickey Barnes, RPD, Lana Austin, Dylan Roberts and many more.

-The training facility is based in the heart of Manchester with regular classes.
-The head trainer is Johnnie "Heresy" Brannigan who has been at the helm of GPW training since 2006.
-Other graduates and established British wrestlers are also involved in the development of trainees.
+The school was ran by head trainer Johnnie "Heresy" Brannigan from 2006 until its closure in 2020.